ChartIQ/chartiq-react-app/react-components/PUBLISHING.md

 ## Updating Versions

 The version of this app should match the ChartIQ library release.
-If the lastest release of STX is 8.5.0, then we should update the version in package.json to match.
-If we need to do an out of cycle release (for security audits or some other reason) then we should mark that as a patch release.
+For example if the lastest release of STX is 8.6.0, then we should update the major/minor version in package.json to match (v8.6.0).
+We **DO NOT** try to sync up with patch releases for STX.
+A library patch release does not mean that we must release a patch here (unless required for the patch).
+If we need to do an out of cycle release (for security audits or some other reason) then we should mark that as a patch release so we maintain major/minor cycle of STX.

 ## Release Checklist: